mgutz/bake/README.md

 # Bake

-Simple make-like utility for bash
+Simple build/command utility for bash.

+Tired of being a PHONY.

 ## Installation